kabasakalis/angular-music-db/README.md

 _Please consider that my instructions are based on my Windows7 development environment,I guess most of it is valid no matter what your environment is._

+## LICENSE
+Angular Music Database is released under the [WTFPL](http://sam.zoy.org/wtfpl/) license.This means that you can literally do whatever you want with this software.

 ## RESOURCES